casper-network/casper-python-sdk/README.md

 See [here](how_tos/how_to_undelegate.py).

-How To: Stake funds  ?
+How To: Stake funds as a validator  ?
 --------------------------------------

 See [here](how_tos/how_to_stake.py).

-How To: Unstake funds  ?
+How To: Unstake funds as a validator ?
 --------------------------------------

 See [here](how_tos/how_to_unstake.py).